(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 government established their first universities in India in 1857.
 The medium of

-instruction as well as major concern of the universities was to teach English
+instruction and a major concern of the universities was teaching English

-and the European history.
+and European history.
 This makes the status of English in India different from its status in

 many countries.
-Where, for instance, it is considered a foreign language in the
+For instance, it is considered a foreign language in the

-Philippines, Japan and China, English language is a second language in India,
+Philippines, Japan and China; English is a second language in India,

 and, as such, it is widely used in the media, schools, administration,